 - Important Note: Proposal being made should not pertain to decision making of day to day business operations;

-- The rationale for the request being made.
-Also, any supporting documentation in support of the proposal being submitted.
+- It should include the rationale for the request being made.
+And also, any supporting documentation in support of the proposal being submitted.

 - Information about any risks associated or any operational impact on account of acceptance of the request;

-- Market-based information in support of the proposal, such as customer or competitor having adopted any policies in relation to the proposal;
+- Market-based information in support of the proposal, such as customer or competitor having adopted any policies concerning the proposal;

-- Details of any statutory regulations in effect pertaining to the proposal;
+- Details of any statutory regulations in effect about the proposal;

 - Benefit to be achieved, short term and long term, out of the acceptance of the request;

 Resolution to be passed may be ordinary or special, based on the business to be conducted or the decision to be made.
-In certain cases, a resolution passed at the meeting can be unanimous, whereby 100% give positive consent to the proposal.
+In some instances, a resolution passed at the meeting can be unanimous, whereby 100% give positive consent to the proposal.
 There are certain statutory aspects to be kept in mind when discussing shareholder resolution.
 Points to be kept in mind are:

-- Only certain categories of shareholders can propose a resolution;
+- Only specific categories of shareholders can propose a resolution;

 - Restrictions on the number of resolutions that can be proposed by a shareholder;